marcglasberg/themed/README.md

 # TextStyle transform

-You can also create on a style transformation.
+You can also create a **style transformation**.
 For example, this will make your fonts larger:

 ```
 static TextStyle largerText(TextStyle textStyle) =>